skule/bylaws/bylaw-3.md

 # Project Directors

 ## General
-1. Unless otherwise stated in the Bylaws, all Project Directors shall be elected at the extra regular Board of Directors meeting in March or April by the process outlined in this Chapter.
+1. Unless otherwise stated in the Bylaws, all Project Directors shall be elected at the Spring Ratification Meeting by the process outlined in this Chapter.
 1. Should nominations for a position elected under this Chapter be reopened, a new election for that position shall be run at the next election cycle.

 ## Nominations